ballerina-platform/module-ballerinax-salesforce/sfdc/Package.md

 sfdc:Client baseClient = new (sfConfig);
 ```

-If the user already owns a valid access token he can initialize the client using Bearer-Token configuration as follows for quick API calls.
+If the user already owns a valid access token he can initialize the client using bearer-token configuration providing the access token as a bearer token for quick API calls.

 ```ballerina
 sfdc:SalesforceConfiguration sfConfig = {